t20-odoo/docker-kubernetes-demo/README.md

 `docker stop containerName` - Gracefully stops a running container by its name.

----

-## Docker Images & Containers

-**Image** - Single file with all the deps and config required to run a program.
+_Docker Image_ - Single file with all the deps and config required to run a program.

-**Container** - Instance of an image.
+_Docker Container_ - Instance of an image.
 Runs a program.

-## Manipulating Containers with the Docker Client
+## Section 2: Manipulating Containers with the Docker Client